karanhk/Environmental-Sound-Recogniser/README.md

 This repository proposes a Convolutional Neural Network (CNN) model which recognises sound from 50 different categories including nature sound, human non speech sound, urban sound, etc. with **70% accuracy**.
 The wav file is processed and converted into spectrum of size (11,220) and model classifies each spectrum according to label.

+This repository contains 8 files.
+The `implementation.ipynb` is the implementation code of the model, the `custom.ipynb` is to load the model and run it on custom wav file, the `wav2spectrogram.ipynb` reads the wav file and convert into spectrogram, the `wav2spectrum.ipynb` reads the wav and converts it into processed spectrum, the `requirments.txt` is the txt file containing requirments to run the model, the `categories.csv` contains categories of classification and the `instructions.txt` contains instructions to better understand this repository.

 ## Detailed

 The model is trained on [esc50]("https://www.kaggle.com/datasets/mmoreaux/environmental-sound-classification-50") dataset which contains 2002 wav files of 50 different categories including nature sound, animal sound, human non speech sound, urban sound, domestic sound, bird sound, etc. The wav file is converted into spectrum of shape (11,220) and the model is trained on this spectrum.
 Below is the step by step explaination of respository.